n7on/docker-internals/README.md

 ln -s lib lib64
 cd ..

-# and what about linux-vdso.so.1?
+# What about linux-vdso.so.1?
 That is actually a kernel module loaded from memory.

 # Now do same thing for "bash".
-Only 1 extra to be added
+Only 1 extra object to be added
 ldd test/bin/ls
 cp /lib/x86_64-linux-gnu/libtinfo.so.6 test/lib